NaN-tic/trytond-stock_shipment_out_autoassign/doc/index.rst

-Stock Lot Autoassign Module
+Stock Out Autoassign Module
 ###########################

-The Stock Lot Autoassign module assign automatically lot when assign shipments.
+The Stock Out Autoassign module assigns automatically out shipments in waiting state with a wizard or with a scheduled action.